What Are Pregnancy Complications?

 Pregnancy complications are any health issues that arise during pregnancy that affect the health of the mother and/or baby.
 Pregnancy complications can range from routine problems to serious, even potentially fatal conditions.
 Your healthcare provider will watch for signs of complications throughout your pregnancy, using regular physical exams, lab tests and ultrasounds to help prevent complications or spot them early for proper management.

 Some of the most common pregnancy complications include:

-Placental abruption.
-Placenta separates from the uterine wall before delivery, preventing the fetus from getting enough oxygen.
+- Placental abruption.
+The placenta separates from the uterine wall before delivery, preventing the fetus from getting enough oxygen.

-Placenta previa.
-Placenta is unusually low in the uterus, covering part or all of the cervix.
+- Placenta previa.
+The placenta is unusually low in the uterus, covering part or all of the cervix.

 What Are the Symptoms of Pregnancy Complications?

 Some complications might have no symptoms at all.
 For others, the symptoms will vary depending on the complication.
 Call your healthcare provider immediately if you have any physical changes that seem unusual.

 - Bleeding or leaking fluid from the vagina

 - Sudden or severe swelling in the face, hands, or fingers